maaqoul/vuejs-training/README.md

 JavaScript was created in 1995 by Brendan Eich, who was working at Netscape at the time.
 Originally named Mocha, it was soon renamed to LiveScript, and finally to JavaScript.
 The language has evolved over the years with the introduction of new ECMAScript standards.
 Today, we have modern JavaScript, which includes features from ES6 and later versions.

+- **Practice**:
+1. Who created JavaScript and in what year?
+2. What is ECMAScript and what is its relation to JavaScript?

 ### 2. JavaScript Fundamentals (1 hour)

 In this section, we'll cover the core concepts of JavaScript, including: